 Tl;dr: To ensure a successful search, it's important to accurately type in the license plate and select the correct state.
 If your search doesn't yield any results, consider trying different combinations or searching in other states.

 As per the 2019 NHTSA report:

 Clearly, American roads are seeing an increasing number of bad drivers and reckless driving.
-Next time when you encounter someone driving rashly or a bad driver, you can actually make a difference by reporting the plate on our website.
+When you encounter someone driving rashly or a bad driver, you can make a difference by reporting the plate on our website.
+Every day we get multiple comments, pictures and videos of bad drivers on the platform.
 Publicly naming and shaming the plate owner may just be what it takes to deter them from bad driving!